 Well guess who’ll win?
 Two camps with two radically different perspectives, but with one camp receiving performance reviews from the other?
 If the teams are like the blind people feeling the elephant and disagreeing on what it is, then leadership is like blind elephants stepping on people and agreeing they’re all flat.
 The way out is to recognize that the system is the team.
 Quit with the local optimizations already, and realize trust is the №1 issue.
 Stop unfairly putting dev under a microscope and letting everyone else hide in a black box.
 (Why aren’t we just as concerned with how strategy teams operate?
 Or how legacy architects are constraints in the system?)

 And while we’re at it, we’ve got to stop treating dev teams like they work in a factory.
 We’re not making plastic cutlery.
 We’re creating software.
+We need to stop acting like we’re running a pizza joint.
 The same rules do not apply.
 We’re not running the same tried-and-true recipe.
 We’re designing recipes.
 If you haven’t figured it out, that’s discovery work, not just delivery.
 A neglect of discovery generates massive waste: Unused features and other work that doesn’t achieve outcomes.
 This exposes another of Agile’s deep flaws.
 It assumes users will be OK with being treated like guinea pigs: “Here, just use this crap product then we’ll improve it.”
 Except it’s typically left a crap product, isn’t it?
 The future improvements are deemed unnecessary “cost.”

 But but but, Agile does care about discovery work!
 Really?
 Be honest here.
 Theory vs. practice, remember?
 If you do design or discovery work for a living, then answer this question.
 How are you typically treated when working with Agile teams?
 Are you seen as value-adding and asked to help them “inspect and adapt?”
 Or are you asked to “demonstrate your value?”
 As Alan Cooper has said, when you’re asked to demonstrate your value they are letting you know you are in a system that doesn’t value you.
 Notice they’re asking an individual contributor to prove her worth — they’re not asking how much of their code actually moves outcome metrics in the right direction.
 In other words, they’re still focusing on people and not the work itself.
 They’re probably still focused on cost, not value, ignoring where most of the value is actually leaking away.